 In addition to the basic GCP terms defined by clause 3.2/[ITU-T H.248.1], this Supplement uses the following terms defined elsewhere.

-None.
+3.1.1 back-to-back IP host (B2BIH) mode (clause 3.2.1/[ITU-T H.248.64]): A context of two or more IP-based terminations, where each termination appears to the rest of the network as an IP host (in contrast to an IP router).

 3.2 Terms defined in this Supplement

 NOTE - The terms in this clause are tabulated in order to maintain the usual alphabetical order when adding additional terms in future releases of this Supplement.